PET HEALTH

-Hernias are lumps of tissue or organs that pass abnormally through muscle walls and can either remain internal or stick out from a part of the body.1 Hernias can be harmless, but some may be life-threatening and require surgery that can exceed $1,000.2 So when should pet parents call the vet?
+Hernias are lumps of tissue or organs that pass abnormally through muscle walls and can either remain internal or stick out from a part of the body.1 Hernias can be harmless, but some may be life-threatening and require surgery.1 So when should pet parents call the vet, and how much can they expect to spend?

-Let’s walk through what cat hernias are, how they’re treated, and the costs involved in cat hernia surgery.
+Let’s walk through how much a cat hernia operation costs, what cat hernias are, how they’re treated, and how cat insurance can help you cover costs related to hernia surgery for cats.

 What Causes a Hernia in Cats?